CherrioPlatform/FutureHackaton/README.md

 ### Requirements:

-All smart contracts should be deployed on Rinkeby Ethereum testnet (Solidity v.0.4.19 used)
+All smart contracts should be deployed on Rinkeby Ethereum Network (Solidity v.0.4.19 used)

 ### Installation: